CESP-ExpHer/GCPBayes-Pipeline/README.md

 <br>
 <br>

-### Here we have provided detailed information about how to work with the *GCPBayes pipeline* including tips and suggestions.
+### Here we have provided detailed information about how to work with *GCPBayes pipeline* including tips and suggestions.
 <br>

 ## NOTES